 WisDOT's compaction requirements are expressed in terms of minimum density and appear in Table 460-3 of WisDOT's Standard Specifications (wisconsindot.gov/rdwy/stndspec/ss-04-60.pdf).
-The 2018 specifications with the new mixture classifications (LT, MT, and HT) are presented in Table 4.4 below.
+The 2020 specifications with the new mixture classifications (LT, MT, and HT) are presented in Table 4.4 below.

 Table 4.4.
 Minimum Required Density [1]

-Percent of Target Maximum Dens
+Percent of Target Maximum Density

 Location Layer Mixture Type

-LT and MT HT SMA
+Location Layor LT and MT НТ SMA [5]

-Traffic Lower 93.0 [3] 93.0 [4]
+Traffic Lower 93.0 ^[3] 93.0 [4]

-lanes [2] Upper 93.0 93.0
+lanes ^[2] Upper 93.0 93.0 93.0

-Side roads, cross- overs, turn lanes, Lower 93.0 [3] 93.0 [4]

-and ramps Upper 93.0 93.0

 Shoulders and Lower 91.0 91.0

-appurtenances Upper 92.0 92.0
+appurtenances Upper 92.0 92.0 92.0

 - [1] The table values are for average lot density.
-If any individual density test result falls more than 3.0 percent below the minimum required target maximum density, the engineer may investigate the acceptability of that material. - [2] Includes parking lanes, bike lanes, and park-and-ride lots as defined by the contract plans. - [3] Minimum reduced by 2.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [4] Minimum reduced by 1.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [5] The minimum required densities for SMA mixtures are determined according to WisDOT Construction & Materials Manual 8-15.
+If any individual density test result falls more than 3.0 percent below the minimum required target maximum density, the engineer will investigate the acceptability of that material according to CMM 8-15.11. - [2] Includes side roads, crossovers, turn lanes, ramps, parking lanes, bike lanes, and park-and-ride lots as defined by the contract plans. - [3] Minimum reduced by 2.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [4] Minimum reduced by 1.0 percent for a lower layer constructed directly on crushed aggregate or recycled base courses. - [5] The minimum required densities for SMA mixtures are determined according to WisDOT Construction & Materials Manual 8-15.